-115.33 (a): GEO policy 5.1.2-A, facility policy 5.1.2 mandates all detainees receive information at time of intake and if transferred from another facility about the zero-tolerance policy and how to report incidents of sexual abuse or sexual harassment, their rights to be free from retaliation for reporting such incidents and are informed of the agency/facility policies and procedures for responding to such incidents.
+115.33 Inmate education Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A BCDC Policy 1300.05 Detainee Handbook Receipt of training for new arrivals Detainee PREA Brochure Facility PREA Postings Detainee's Tablet Detainee Receipt of PREA Brochure Detainee Receipt of PREA Comprehensive Education Detainee Orientation Power Point 18 Detainee files reviewed.
+115.33 (a): GEO policy 5.1.2-A, facility policy 5.1.2 mandates all detainees receive information at time of intake and if transferred from another facility about the zerotolerance policy and how to report incidents of sexual abuse or sexual harassment, their rights to be free from retaliation for reporting such incidents and are informed of the agency/facility policies and procedures for responding to such incidents.
 In interview with intake staff, on the day of arrival, detainees receive a detainee handbook, and a Sexual Assault Prevention and Reporting Information Brochure and signs a receipt for detainee handbook and disciplinary procedures form.
 This was observed by the audit during the intake of an offender.
 Also, during the intake detainees were watching a PREA video that included the same information.
-The information can also be found on the detainees' tablets.

 115.33 (b): Detainees receive comprehensive PREA education as part of the orientation process usually on the second day of their arrival, however by policy at a minimum within the first seven days of arrival to the facility.
 Detainees sign the Prison Rape Elimination Act (PREA) Offender Education Program acknowledgement form acknowledging receipt of PREA education.
 The curriculum provided to detainees was provided for review.

-115.33 (c): According to the PAQ 1638 detainees received the information at intake and 1638 received the comprehensive PREA training.
-In interviews with 30 detainees all indicated they received training on the first or second day of their arrival.
+115.33 (c): According to the PAQ 2655 detainees received the information at intake.
+All residents that arrive at the facility are provided training during the intake process including a comprehensive training, copy of the resident handbook and PREA brochure.
+In interviews with 40 detainees all indicated they received training on the first or second day of their arrival.
 The residents indicated they are shown a video, provided a brochure, and staff discuss the PREA information while they are in the intake area.
 The video continues to play in the holding rooms during the intake process.
+There were 1830 detainees that received comprehensive education with 14 days of arriving at the facility.
+The majority of the detainees received the training within 3 days of arriving at the facility.

 115.33 (d): All PREA education provided to detainees is in formats accessible to all inmates, including those who are limited English proficient, deaf, visually impaired, otherwise disabled or have limited reading skills.
 The Detainee Handbook, the PREA brochure and all verbal information given is provided in both English and Spanish.
 A contract with the Language Training Center, Inc. provides translation of any other languages.
 The facility has a TTY for deaf or hard of hearing detainees as well as tablets for visual transmittal of PREA information.
-Three detainees that was interviewed utilizing the disability protocol claims he received the orientation and comprehensive training through a staff interpreter Each of the detainees received all written material in Spanish.
+Eight detainees that was interviewed utilizing the disability protocol claims he received the orientation and comprehensive training through a staff interpreter Each of the detainees received all written material in Spanish.
 The facility has tablets that can be utilized for detainees using different languages and has access to written material in other languages.

 115.33 (e): The facility maintains documentation of detainees' participation in PREA education.
-In review of 41 detainee files, 19 which were randomly chosen and 22 that were at-risk detainees, all files were complete with proper documentation of receipt of written PREA education material.
+In review of 18 detainee files there were training records indicating the initial orientation and comprehensive training in all files.